AsunaMasuda/YayPlan/README.md

 ## Media
 ### Icons
-- All the icons in this website were provided by [Font Awesomme](https://fontawesome.com/)
+- All the icons in this website were provided by [Font Awesomme](https://fontawesome.com/).

 ### Images
-- The images used in the home page are created by [pikisuperstar - www.freepik.com](https://www.freepik.com/free-photos-vectors/people)
+- The images used in the home page are created by [pikisuperstar - www.freepik.com](https://www.freepik.com/free-photos-vectors/people).

+### UX
+- I used this article as reference when deciding the color scheme.
+[7 Tips To Organize Colors for UI Design](https://uxplanet.org/7-tips-to-organize-colors-for-ui-design-97bbefed8a8a)

 ### JavaScript
-- The datetime picker is powered by [flatpickr](https://github.com/flatpickr/flatpickr)
+- The datetime picker is powered by [flatpickr](https://github.com/flatpickr/flatpickr).

 ## Acknowledgements
-- Thanks to: my Code Institute Mentor Guido Cecilio Garcia Bernal for his advise throughout the development process
+- Thanks to: my Code Institute Mentor Guido Cecilio Garcia Bernal for his advice throughout the development process.
-- Code Institute Slack Community that gave a light when I am stuck in my code.
+- Code Institute Slack Community that gave me a light when I was stuck in my coding.